Optum Clinical Criteria

 Externally Adopted Clinical Criteria

-- Level of Care Utilization System (LOCUS): Standardized level of care assessment tool developed by the American Association of Community Psychiatrists used to make medical necessity determinations and placement decisions for adults ages 18 and older.
-LOCUS will be applicable in western states beginning on December 14, 2019 and the remaining states on January 31, 2020.
+- Level of Care Utilization System (LOCUS): Standardized level of care assessment tool developed by the American Association of Community Psychiatrists used to make determinations and placement decisions for adults ages 18 and older.

-- Early Childhood Service Intensity Instrument (ECSII): Standardized assessment tool developed by the American Academy of Child and Adolescent Psychiatry used to make medical necessity determinations and to provide level of service intensity recommendations for children ages 0-5.
-ECSII will be applicable in all states on January 31, 2020.
+- Early Childhood Service Intensity Instrument (ECSII): Standardized assessment tool developed by the American Academy of Child and Adolescent Psychiatry used to make determinations and to provide level of service intensity recommendations for children ages 0-5.

 Medicare Required Clinical Criteria

 - Centers for Medicaid and Medicare (CMS) National and Local Coverage Determinations (NCDs/LCDs): Criteria used to make medical necessity determinations for Medicare benefits.

 - State-Specific Supplemental Clinical Criteria: State or contract specific Criteria used to make medical necessity determinations for mental health disorder benefits when there are explicit mandates or contractual requirements outside of the Criteria above.

 National Best Practice Guidelines

 - Clinical Practice Guidelines: Criteria that provide guidance about evidence-based practices adopted from nationally recognized entities such as by the American Psychiatric Association, and the American Academy of Child and Adolescent Psychiatry.

 - Optum Behavioral Clinical Policies: Criteria that stem from evaluation of new services or treatments or new applications of existing services or treatments, and are used to make determinations regarding proven or unproven services and treatments.